Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Shift-share instrumental variables and the exclusion restriction

 The model becomes

-Equation \ref{eq:FirstStage} denotes the first stage.
-Relevance is given when $\gamma_j \neq 0$.
-This paper focuses on the exclusion restriction and takes relevance as given.
-Why should this IV be relevant?
-If immigrants settle in regions where they find communities of earlier migrants from their same country of origin, creating a correlation between past and present settlement, the instrument is relevant.
-Next, I assume that there is a non-zero correlation between current and past unobservable shocks.
+Equation \ref{eq:ModelFS} denotes the first stage.
+Relevance is given when $\gamma_s \neq 0$.
+When all shares are to be used as instruments, separately, relevance is given when $\gamma_j\neq0$ for all $j$ in equation \ref{eq:ModelFS-Separate}.
+This paper focuses on the exclusion restriction.
+Relevance is plausible because the underlying idea of this instrument is that immigrants settle in regions where they find communities of earlier migrants from their same country of origin, for example because they rejoin family members or there is a network of their country of origin which eases their arrival.
+This is why the shift-share instrument has also been called ``network'', ``enclave'' or ``past settlement instrument''.
+The higher probability to settle in regions in which communities of their same origin country can be found creates a correlation between past and present settlement, and the instrument is relevant.

-The covariance between the structural equation error and the initial share is\footnote{Assuming that the remaining idiosyncratic error terms have zero covariance with shocks and initial factors.}

-This covariance is zero either when the serial correlation between shocks is zero or there is no covariance between initial shares and initial shocks.
-In the migration example this would mean that the initial migrant share was attracted only by initial factors which were orthogonal to the shocks.
-Next, I introduce the definition of share validity in the context of this model to state the exclusion restriction more easily. \begin{definition}{\textbf{Validity}}\\ A share $z_{jlt^0}$ is called valid when (1) $\alpha_j = 0$ and (2) at least one of the following two holds: $\rho=0$ and $Cov(z_{jlt^0}, \theta_{lt^0})=0$. \end{definition}
+Shares might fail validity because they have a direct effect on the outcome, as measured by $\alpha_j$ but they might also need to be discarded because they are related to the outcome through unobservable shocks, $\theta_{lt}$.
+To show this, I allow for a non-zero correlation between current and past unobservable shocks: